 - Specify in the lease where guests and construction crews are to park.
 It will keep guests safer and could help you avoid potential fines as the property owner.

-- During your scheduled inspections to vacant properties make sure you remedy any hazardous conditions:
+- During your scheduled inspections of vacant properties make sure you remedy any hazardous conditions, such as:

 - Wires protruding from walls or ceiling – electric shock or fire hazard